 - The Dream Team opens with a man (Christopher Lloyd) in a lab coat walking down the halls of a mental institution taking notes on a clipboard.
 It turns out that he's a patient, while in reality the psychiatrist treating him is dressed much more casually.
 Later in the film, he poses as a psychiatrist successfully so he can get some bad guys temporarily committed on a psych hold.

 - Stonehearst Asylum has the main character discover the entire staff of a mental hospital have been replaced by the patients, who took over the asylum.
 Some of them are actually much nicer than those they replaced.
+The ending reveals he himself is a patient impersonating a psychiatrist too.

 - In Edgar Allan Poe's "The System of Doctor Tarr and Professor Fether" the narrator discovers that the mental institution staff that he's been talking to are actually the mental patients who have taken over the asylum.